fergus-dall/toffoli/README.md

 Memory
 -------

-Memory in Toffoli is an infinite array, in both directions, of bits that are initalised to 0.
+Memory in Toffoli is an infinite array, starting at adress 0, of bits that are initalised to 0.

 Syntax
 -------